 Our next stop was very close to our first but this stop was a bit of a tease.
 You see, every Secret Food Tour ends with a secret dish.
 For our tour this secret dish was a dessert and as your mom has been telling you since you were a kid, no desserts before your dinner.

 While our tour guide was busy buying our secret dessert, we were distracted by a shop full of delicious looking sweets.
 This was our chance to buy some to take home for later.
-I really wish we had got a couple of treats because they looks so pretty!
+I really wish we had got a couple of treats because they look so pretty!

 Once we were done here it was time for a short walk to stop number three.
 While walking around you could really see the cultural influences.
 This really is a great part of San Francisco to check out!